poptart-cat-030/bcit-test2/README.md

 ### Creating and using an SSH config file to connect to a Droplet
 ***

+> Note: This section currently isn't working properly

 > What is an SSH config file?

 An SSH config file is short for a Secure Shell configuration file.
 We are creating a configuration file to make it so that any different connection options we use for our hosts (servers) are kept organized.
 If we want to create and connect to more servers, having this configuration file can make the process of connecting to those servers easier.

 To create a SSH config file, follow these steps:

-1. In the .ssh folder in your home directory, create a new file named config
+1. In the .ssh folder in your home directory, create a new file named `config`

 > Note: The config file is just called "config".
 Do not add a file extension